blurabbi7/blurabbi7.github.io/_posts/2023-01-02-Flipper-Zero-Lets-You-Copy-and-Modify-NFC-Tags.md

 Flipper Zero is easy to use and requires almost no technical expertise.
 It is a valuable tool for anyone looking to customize and enhance the functionality of NFC tags.
 To make an NFC clone use the native NFC tool to save the tag.
-+ From the main menu selct NFC
++ From the main menu select the NFC
-+ Select Read option
++ Select the Read option
-+ Move NFC tag to back of the Flipper Zero
++ Move the NFC tag to the back of the Flipper Zero
-+ Click right arrow to select more and then save with unique name
++ Click the right arrow to select more and then save with the unique name

-You can observe animation steps below:
+You can observe the animation steps below:

 [![ezgif-com-gif-maker-1.gif](https://i.postimg.cc/9QrXdgRG/ezgif-com-gif-maker-1.gif)](https://postimg.cc/BjfGsgC6)

 The next step is to use the NFC Magic tool to write a suitable tag.

-+ Clck on down arrow to enter the browser menu
++ Click on the down arrow to enter the browser menu
 + Navigate to Apps Folder
 + Navigate to Tools
 + Select Magic NFC
-+ Select Write Gen1A option and find saved tag in NFC folder
++ Select the Write Gen1A option and find the saved tag in the NFC folder
-+ Select Continue using central button
++ Select Continue using the central button
-+ Apply Card to the back of the Flipper
++ Apply the Card to the back of the Flipper
-+ And viola you have succesfully cloned your first NFC tag!
++ And viola you have successfully cloned your first NFC tag!

 [![ezgif-4-3822c3ee0e.gif](https://i.postimg.cc/rpRmkZq8/ezgif-4-3822c3ee0e.gif)](https://postimg.cc/CZYYCNZt)

 In a few easy steps, your new tag is ready to be used!

-If you are not willing to invest money into this great versitile device here is another example using a cheap clone from AliExpress and a PC. https://www.aliexpress.com/item/1005004091357735.html It comes with NFC Copy software that enables you to copy, save and write tags.
+If you are not willing to invest money into this great versatile device here is another example using a cheap clone from AliExpress and a PC. https://www.aliexpress.com/item/1005004091357735.html It comes with NFC Copy software that enables you to copy, save and write tags.